 Madeleine currently serves as Co-Chair of the Environmental, Social and Governance (ESG) Practice.
 She has also served as Co-Chair of the Agribusiness and Food Safety Practice, and Co-Chair of the Life Sciences and Biotechnology Practice.
-She was elected to serve four three-year terms on the firm’s Executive Committee.
+Madeleine was elected to serve four three-year terms on the firm’s Executive Committee.

 In 2019, Madeleine received the Women, Influence & Power in Law Award for Innovative Leadership from Corporate Counsel/In-House Counsel magazine.
 The National Law Journal named Madeleine one of the nation's top-50 Litigation Trailblazers & Pioneers in its inaugural 2014 class.
 She has been named a leading product liability attorney by Who’s Who Legal: The International Who’s Who of Business Lawyers and a Life Science Star by LMG Life Sciences.
 Madeleine is a member of the Legal Services Corporation’s Leaders Council.
 She has been listed in The Legal 500 United States, and she was honored by Missouri Lawyers Weekly as a Mentor of the Year for her long-standing dedication to advising younger colleagues, law students and high school students with an interest in the law.
 She is also an American Bar Foundation fellow.

 Before her legal career, Madeleine worked as a clinical pharmacist in a large university teaching hospital and brings her pharmaceutical background to her representation of pharmaceutical, medical device, food, and cosmetics manufacturers in product liability, regulatory and related legal issues.

 Madeleine served as editor-in-chief of the Kansas Law Review.
 She earned her LLM in Global Health Law from Georgetown University Law Center.
 She is the immediate Past Chair of the Community Advisory Board of KCUR-FM, a National Public Radio affiliate in Kansas City and a current Board member.